The client – Tetra Tech, SK, Canada

-Tetra Tech Canada’s Mining Division in Saskatoon, Saskatchewan, competed in a bid for Capital Project Engineering Services of for a large potash producer that cannot be named under a confidentiality agreement (“the client”), in April 2017.
+In April 2017, Tetra Tech Canada’s Mining Division in Saskatoon, Saskatchewan, competed in a bid for Capital Project Engineering Services for a large potash producer that cannot be named under a confidentiality agreement (“the client”).
 The Engineering services required amounted to a maximum work volume of 30,000 man hours per year in capital engineering projects for an established operation.
 Marthe Bijman of Red Pennant provided proposal preparation services to the Saskatoon team.
 The proposal was successfully shortlisted and Tetra Tech had the opportunity to present to the client’s Capital Project Engineering selection panel.

 The short but intense process was a case study in how to quickly produce a compliant and responsive proposal, which was achievable because the Tetra Tech Saskatoon team knows proposal management best practice and worked accordingly.

 To put the market in perspective, the potash deposits of the Western Canadian Sedimentary Basin, specifically in Saskatchewan, are the largest in the world, and Potash Corporation of Saskatchewan (PotashCorp) is the largest producer, with five mines in Saskatchewan and one in New Brunswick, Canada.

 Factors that contributed to the success of the proposal, were:

 - The proposal manager, Mike Desilets, led the effort to ensure that the work was done by the book.